GM Backs Ethanol Start-Up Coskata

 General Motors is investing in Coskata, a start-up biofuels company that says it can produce ethanol from a wide range of feedstocks for less than $1.00 per gal, compared with a wholesale selling price of more than $2.00 per gal today.

-A partnership between the two companies was revealed Sunday, Jan.
-13, at the North American International Auto Show in Detroit.
-"We are very excited about what this breakthrough will mean to the viability of biofuels and, more important, to our ability to reduce dependence on petroleum," said GM Chief Executive Officer G. Richard Wagoner Jr.
+A partnership between the two companies was revealed last week at the North American International Auto Show in Detroit.
+"We are very excited about what this breakthrough will mean to the viability of biofuels and, more important, to our ability to reduce dependence on petroleum," said GM CEO Rick Wagoner.

 Warrenville, Ill.-based Coskata was founded in 2006 by Todd Kimmel, a former venture capitalist, and Rathin Datta, a Ph.D. chemical engineer who previously founded Vertec Biosolvents, a marketer of biologically derived solvents.
 Coskata's initial funders were Advanced Technology Ventures, GreatPoint Ventures, and Khosla Ventures.